source-data/soda-roberta/README.md

 docker-compose up -d
 ```

+This will start the following services:

+- `nlp` service to run the training commands (with bash as entrypoint)
-This will start both the `nlp` service and a `tensorboard` service on port 6007, which allows to visualize training on https://localhost:6007
+- a `tensorboard` service on port 6007 (visita at http://localhost:6007) to visualize trainig
+- celery/rabbitmq to paralellize data preparation; progress can be followed at on https://localhost:5555 with flower running on port 5555.

-Optionally start a tmux session (more convenient when training lasts a while) and run bash from the `nlp` service:
+Optionally start a tmux session (more convenient when training lasts a while) and the `nlp` service:

 ```
 tmux
-docker-compose run --rm nlp bash
+docker-compose run --rm nlp
 ```

-In the examples below we assume xml, text and data files are organized in the following way:
+The default layout is as follows:
 ```
-.
-├── data
-    ├── zipped          # zipped corpora
+/app
+/data
-    ├── xml             # XML files used as source of examples or for token classification │── text            # text files used for languag modeling └── json            # pre-tokenized and labeled datasets.
+    ├── /xml         # XML files used as source of examples or for token classification │── /text        # text files used for languag modeling └── /json        # pre-tokenized and labeled datasets /lm_models           # language model models /tockl_models        # token classification models /cache               # the cache used by the data loader
 ```

-# Train specialized language model based on PubMed Central
+# Fine tune specialized language model based on PubMed Central

 ## Setup

 Download Open Access content from PubMed Central (takes a while!):

 ```
-mkdir data/xml/oapmc
+mkdir /data/xml/oapmc
-cd data/xml/oapmc
+cd /data/xml/oapmc
 ```

 Connect to the EMBL-EBI ftp server: